youcrypted/chess-characters-pwd/README.md

 ## What is

 The objective of this library is in fact, to provide a new friendly user interface to request the user's passwords.
-Keeping the simplicity and accessibility as first goal, by using the combination of classic Chess boards and the chess pieces, the classic password characters, we achieve a very high percent of success; even IT novice users will be able to generate complex passwords, quite accidentally.
+Keeping the simplicity and accessibility as first goal, by using the combination of Chess boards, chess pieces and the classic password characters, we achieve a very high chance of success; even IT novice users will be able to generate complex passwords, quite accidentally.

 ## The goal